 - IOP, or intraocular pressure, should be lowered by improving outflow of eye fluid.
 This is the same mechanism used by traditional glaucoma surgeries, such as trabeculectomy or tube shunt surgeries.

 - The device or procedure can either be approached from inside the eye (ab-interno) or outside the eye (ab-externo).
 As an example, both trabeculectomy and tube shunt procedures are performed from outside the eye, or an ab-externo approach.
-MIGS procedures using an approach from inside of the eye are described below in the iStent and Trabectome sections.
+MIGS procedures using an approach from inside of the eye are described below in the iStent, Trabectome, Cypass (see update below), and Xen sections.

 - There should be limited surgical manipulation of the sclera, which is the thick white wall of the eye.
 Trabeculectomy involves quite a bit of extensive cutting of the sclera, and that includes trabeculectomy modified with the Ex-PRESS shunt surgeries.

 - MIGS should have little manipulation of the conjunctiva, which is the transparent outermost layer of the eye.
-By contrast, non-MIGS procedures, such as trabeculectomy and tube shunt procedures involve extensive cutting of the conjunctiva.
+By contrast, non-MIGS procedures, such as trabeculectomy and tube shunt procedures, involve extensive manipulation cutting of the conjunctiva.

 In meeting these criteria, MIGS procedures do not preclude the possibility of future, more traditional surgical approaches, such as trabeculectomy or tube shunt surgery.

-There have been a plethora of abstracts, presentations, papers in recent years detailing the use of MIGS procedures.
-However, there is still a lack of consensus, even among clinical trials, as to what constitutes a MIGS device, which patients are most appropriately suited for these procedures, and what constitutes surgical success.
+There have been a plethora of abstracts, presentations, and papers in recent years detailing the use of MIGS procedures.
+However, there is still a lack of absolute consensus, even among clinical trials, as to what constitutes a MIGS device, which patients are most appropriately suited for these procedures, which MIGS device is the best to use in any particular patient, and what constitutes surgical success.
 The purpose of this article is not to provide an exhaustive or comprehensive list and details about all of the FDA approved and not yet approved MIGS procedures that are under development, but to give patients an overview of the MIGS procedures and some questions you will want to ask your ophthalmologist to find out if a MIGS procedure is right for you.

 Overall, MIGS procedures have been touted as safer than our traditional trabeculectomy or tube shunt surgeries.
-This is because they do not have some of the associated complications from trabeculectomy and tube shunt procedures, such as low eye pressure (hypotony) and bleb infection.
+This is because they do not have some of the associated complications (or have less risk) from trabeculectomy and tube shunt procedures, such as too low eye pressure (hypotony) and bleb infection.
 However, doctors do not yet have long-term safety or effectiveness data.
-Currently, there are also no randomized clinical trials comparing MIGS procedures to the “gold standard” procedure of trabeculectomy.
+Currently, there are also no completed randomized clinical trials comparing MIGS procedures to the “gold standard” procedure of trabeculectomy.

 Shorter Surgery Time

 Many of the MIGS procedures involve implantation of small devices.
 MIGS procedures are generally faster than trabeculectomy and tube shunt surgeries, and shortened surgical time can be very important for the safety of the patient.
-Many MIGS procedures are combined with cataract surgery, adding a short amount of time to the total surgical procedure.
+Most MIGS procedures are combined with cataract surgery, adding a short amount of time to the total surgical procedure.
 This is an important point to understand as well, since many clinical trials will compare a MIGS procedure combined with cataract surgery to cataract surgery alone.
+And indeed, cataract surgery alone has been shown to lower eye pressure to a small degree.

 Lowering of Eye Pressure

-Lastly, an important point is that the majority of MIGS procedures are safer than trabeculectomy, but they are also not as effective in lowering eye pressure.
-The eye pressure in the majority of MIGS clinical trials is typically in the mid-teens range (approximately 15).
+Lastly, an important point is that although the majority of MIGS procedures are safer than trabeculectomy, they are also not as effective in lowering eye pressure.
+The eye pressure in the majority of MIGS clinical trials is typically in the mid-teens range (approximately 15 mmHg).
 Many ophthalmologists do not think MIGS procedures are appropriate for patients who have advanced glaucoma and need much lower eye pressures.

 There are many more MIGS devices and procedures that are in clinical trials but not yet FDA approved.
 It does seem that the landscape for glaucoma patients is changing.
 The general consensus is that MIGS may be appropriate for patients who have mild to moderate glaucoma, who are intolerant of or noncompliant with eye pressure lowering drops, who do not require a very low target eye pressure, and who are undergoing cataract surgery.
 Because these procedures are so new, it is hard to predict exactly where MIGS will fit in to the glaucoma treatment landscape.
 But it is an exciting time for the field as these new technologies develop and come to market.